A heat dome will send temperatures into the triple-digits across the West as fires burn - Local News 8

 Residents were ordered to evacuate over the weekend as the fire – initially fueled by gusty winds and dry, hot conditions – threatened communities.

-Firefighters gained an upper hand as winds eased Sunday and the blaze was 75% contained by Monday morning, according to the California Department of Forestry and Fire Protection.
+Firefighters gained an upper hand as winds eased Sunday and Monday and the blaze was 90% contained by Tuesday morning, according to CAL Fire.

-Evacuation orders dropped to warnings Sunday evening as containment increased.
-Officials urged residents to remain vigilant and be ready to evacuate at a moment’s notice, according to the San Joaquin County Office of Emergency Services.
+Evacuation warnings were lifted Monday evening as containment increased, according to CAL Fire.
+Officials urged residents to remain vigilant and be ready for potential changes to the fire risk level.

 Two Alameda County firefighters were injured while responding to the fire, Cal Fire Battalion Chief Josh Silveira told CNN early Sunday morning.
 They had minor to moderate injuries and were transported to a local hospital for evaluation and treatment, Silveira said.